 The junior recital is required of all third year applied music majors.
 Students must perform a minimum of twenty-five minutes of repertoire.
 Students must also present and pass a recital hearing no fewer than two weeks prior to the recital.
 The applied instructor must approve all recital repertoire.

-Prerequisites: Successful completion of the Sophomore Qualifying Examination is required prior to enrolling in Junior Recital.
-Program: Music and Music Education
+Prerequisites: Successful completion of the Sophomore Qualifying

+Examination.
+Fall and spring.

 MUS 310: Introduction to Marching Band Techniques